 - Don’t root your android phone or jailbreak your iPhone unless you need this functionality.
 It can open up your mobile phones to spyware attacks.

 - Before installing any application, read carefully for the permissions that you grant them on your device, especially if they ask for the microphone, camera, or contact list access.

 Once you complete your device investigation, you will get a device forensic repost.
 You can use the forensic report as a proof to show to the court or police to prove that suspicious activity is recorded on your device, laptop, or personal computer.

 A thorough forensic analysis of your mobile phone, computer, or any other device can determine the IP address of the hacker.
 With all proofs and reports, you can file a subpoena report in court that will help to determine the IP address owner and prosecute him.

 Frequently Asked Questions (FAQs):

-How can a person investigate spyware on a mobile at home?
+How can a person investigate spyware on mobile at home?

-Check mobile settings that permit downloading or installing the apps that are not present at Google Play Store.
-If this setting is enabled, it indicates you have installed some potential spyware in your device accidentally.
+Check mobile settings that permit downloading or installing the apps that are not present in Google Play Store.
+If this setting is enabled, it indicates you have installed some potential spyware on your device accidentally.